Valerie Masson-Delmotte: Intergovernmental Panel on Climate Change

 In October 2015, she was elected co-chair of Working Group 1 (WGI) of the IPCC, which is the group that "examines the physical science basis".
 She was the co-ordinating lead author of the paleoclimate chapter in the IPCC Fifth Assessment Report (AR5) cycle.
-Masson-Delmotte is currently leading IPCC's Working Group One's (WGI) activities for the Sixth Assessment Report (AR6) cycle.
+Masson-Delmotte led IPCC's Working Group One's (WGI) activities for the IPCC Sixth Assessment Report (AR6) cycle, a position she held until the election of a new IPCC bureau for the IPCC Seventh Assessment Report (AR7) cycle.

 Awards and honours

 Masson-Delmotte won the Martha T. Muse prize for contribution to Antarctic science in 2015.
 She also won the French-Austrian Prize Amédée in 2014 and the Irène Joliot-Curie prize for the woman scientist of the year in 2013.
 She won the prize of scientific excellence UVSQ in 2011, and the Descartes Prize of the European Commission for transnational collaborative research: EPICA in 2008.
 She was associated with the Nobel Peace Prize 2007 awarded to Al Gore and the IPCC.
 She was co-awarded the Grand Prix Etienne Roth du CEA from the French Academy of Sciences in 2002.
 In 2019 she was awarded the 2020 Milutin Milankovic Medal by the European Geosciences Union.

 In 2020 Masson-Delmotte was awarded an honorary doctorate by Utrecht University for her work on climate science.
 That same year, Valerie also received, along with her partner Mª del Carmen Domínguez, the Prix Diálogo, for her research on the environment and climate change.
+For 2023 she received the BBVA Foundation Frontiers of Knowledge Award.